noaione/yuusha-shoukan-ln/sources/v08/chapter5.md

 ---

-A year has passed since Lilianned changed her name to Lilia and established the Albert Duchy.
+A year has passed since Lilianne changed her name to Lilia and established the Albert Duchy.
 After overcoming Illness’ guidance and receiving a passing grade, Lunamaria became Lilia’s personal maind.
 The biggest task for such a Lunamaria though...